-For example, the English language is part of the Germanic family, so it has similarities with German, Dutch, and the Scandinavian languages like Danish, Swedish, and Norwegian – all of which have a common ancestry or parental language.
-Therefore, it’s relatively and much easier for a native English speaker to learn German or Dutch than non-Germanic languages like Arabic, Persian or Turkish.
+For example, the English language is part of the Germanic family, so it has similarities with German, Dutch, and the Scandinavian languages like Danish, Swedish, and Norwegian – all of which have a common ancestry or parental tongue.
+Therefore, it’s relatively and much more comfortable for a native English speaker to learn German or Dutch than non-Germanic languages like Arabic, Persian, or Turkish.

 2. Native Language

 Another factor to consider is your native tongue.
-Languages that have very little in common with your native language will be much harder.
-So, the ease of a language depends on what you learned first or what is your mother tongue.
+Lingos that have very little in common with your native language will be much harder.
+So, the ease depends on what you learned first or what is your mother tongue.

-If you wish to learn a new language that shares with your mother tongue in terms of grammatical structures, cognates, syntax or vocabulary, you naturally have a head start when you start learning your target language.
+If you wish to learn a new language that shares with your mother tongue in terms of grammatical structures, cognates, syntax, or vocabulary.
+Well, you naturally have a head start when you begin acquiring your target language.